 Babies this age may be crawling, "cruising," walking, and grasping things all around them.
-To encourage exploration and stimulation, try giving him toys that have a cause and effect — for example, a toy with buttons that trigger different noises.
+To encourage exploration and fine motor skills, try giving him toys that have a cause and effect — for example, a toy with buttons that trigger different noises.
 Stacking rings, simple puzzles, blocks, and rolling balls are all toys he may enjoy, too.
-To encourage movement, try putting favorite toys just out of reach.
+To encourage large-muscle movement, try push toys or putting favorite toys just out of reach.

 Remember to always check the recommended ages for each toy and inspect them for sharp parts and other potential hazards, such as small pieces a child could choke on.

 |U.S. Consumer Product Safety Commission (CPSC) This federal agency collects information about consumer goods and issues recalls on unsafe or dangerous products.|

 |American Academy of Pediatrics (AAP) The AAP is committed to the health and well-being of infants, adolescents, and young adults.
 The website offers news articles and tips on health for families.|

 |TOYSAFETY.net This site, which is a project of the National Association of State Public Interest Research Groups (PIRGs) provides toy safety information for consumers.|